 1 Classical and Quantum Mechanics

-To familiarise ourselves with the basics, let us review some elements of classical and quantum mechanics.
-Then we shall discuss some problems of combining quantum mechanics with special relativity.
+To familiarise ourselves with the basics of quantum field theory, let us review some elements of classical and quantum mechanics.
+Then we shall discuss some issues of combining quantum mechanics with special relativity.

 1.1 Classical Mechanics